imagej/imagej.github.io/_pages/plugins/shape-smoothing.md

 1. Discrete Fourier transformation is applied to contour data (coordinates of contour points) to gain FDs
 2. FDs are filtered according to user input – only the ones, which are close to the zero frequency (from both sides), are retained.
 The other ones are cut off, meaning they are set to 0+0i.
-3. Filtered (or “kept”) FDs are inverse Fourier transformed to obtain the points of the smoothed contour.
+3. Filtered (or "kept") FDs are inverse Fourier transformed to obtain the points of the smoothed contour.

 For implementing the Fourier transformations [JTransforms](https://github.com/wendykierp/JTransforms) was used.